-What is the distance -there are two distances you can chose from in 2014!
+What is the distance - there are two distances you can chose from and don't forget it is and un-timed swim & therefore NOT a race!

 The Sydney Skinny swim is a short 900m swim, around the diamond shaped course in the calm and sheltered waters of Middle Head.